squirrellover23/wow-website/README.md

-This is a website for tracking logins
+This is a website for tracking class attendance